 Blue Ridge Summer Theatre Festival

 The Blue Ridge Summer Theatre Festival is produced annually by Endstation Theatre Company.
-The 2013 Festival will have performances at the Renaissance Theatre in Downtown Lynchburg, outside on the grounds of the breathtaking Sweet Briar College as well as in the Babcock Fine Arts Center, at Thomas Jefferson’s Poplar Forest, the Old City Cemetery, and Presbyterian Homes and Family Services.
 This exciting theatrical event includes original plays about and for Virginia, family-friendly productions, and location-specific outdoor shows.

-If you are new to the festival, visit our 2013 Season page to learn about the shows we are offering this year.
+If you are new to the festival, visit our 2014 Festival page to learn about the shows we are offering this year.

 Visit Central Virginia